nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 By default, the application uses pretrained machine leaning models deployed in `Edge Impulse studio`_:

-* Both Thingy:52 and Thingy:53 share the same machine learning model.
+* Both Thingy:52 and Thingy:53 use the `NCS hardware accelerometer machine learning model`_.
   The model uses the data from the built-in accelerometer to recognize the following gestures:

   * ``idle`` - the device is placed on a flat surface.